Music of Minnesota: Classical, choral and opera

-The Twin Cities' oldest major choral society is The Bach Society of Minnesota.
+The Twin Cities' oldest major choral society is The Bach Society of Minnesota (f.
+1932).
 The New York Times International Datebook calls the Christmas performance of the St. Olaf College choir "one of the five significant global holiday events".
-Extending choral work with VocalEssence, Philip Brunelle commissioned more than 100 works for chorus.
+Another major choral ensemble, VocalEssence, has done much to expand the national choral repertoire, with artistic director Philip Brunelle commissioning more than 100 new works for chorus.

-For 42 years until 1986, the Metropolitan Opera was in residence at Northrop Auditorium during its spring tour.
+For 42 years until 1986, the Metropolitan Opera was in seasonal residence at Northrop Auditorium during its spring tour.
 Opera is now staged by the Minnesota Opera, co-founded as Center Opera by Dominick Argento in 1963, as part of the Walker Art Center.
 With an early reputation as "progressive (and) 'alternative'", the Minnesota Opera began to include traditional works in its repertory when it merged with Saint Paul Opera in 1975.
+Today, the Twin Cities are home to other groups such as the Picnic Operetta, Really Spicy Opera, An Opera Theatre, Journey North Opera, Raison d'Etre Opera, while Duluth is home to Lyric Opera of the North.

-The Minnesota Boychoir which is the oldest continuously operating Boys Choir in Minnesota and is currently under the leadership of Mark Johnson.
+The proliferation of church, amateur, and professional choirs in Minnesota has given the state the nickname "Land of 10,000 Choirs".
+The Minnesota Boychoir (f.
+1962) is the oldest continuously operating Boys Choir in Minnesota and is currently under the leadership of Mark Johnson.
 The Boychoir has been involved with the Minnesota Orchestra, The Orpheum Theatre, The Zion dance company, as well as other regional and international tours.

+Film scores

+In addition to numerous composers and recording artists participating in film scoring, the Twin Cities are home to the annual Film Score Fest (f.
+2014), which showcases new original, short films and their soundtracks through live orchestral performances.